balderdashy/sails-docs/reference/Blueprints.md

 ### Description
 Updates the model instance which matches the **id** parameter.
 Responds with a JSON object representing the newly updated instance.
 If a validation error occurred, a JSON response with the invalid attributes and a `400` status code will be returned instead.
 If no model instance exists matching the specified **id**, a `404` is returned.

 Additionally, an `update` event will be published to all sockets subscribed to the instance room.
-(this is equivalent to running `Pony.publishUpdate( pinkiesId, changedAttributes.toJSON() )` in a custom controller)
+This is equivalent to running `Pony.publishUpdate( pinkiesId, changedAttributes.toJSON() )` in a custom controller.

 ### Example Usage